 And at risk of seriously dating myself - because if I don't, who else will - the same thing I try to do every night.
 Try and take over the world.

-You have an apocalypse survival plan that doesn't involve the reanimated dead.
+You have an apocalypse survival plan that - and this is important - doesn't involve the reanimated dead.